Skip to Site Header Skip to Main Content Skip to Footer

 Living in a noisy area can be difficult, but heavy rainfall can bring a sense of calm by blocking out the sounds of voices and traffic.
 Unfortunately, we cannot control the weather.

 An effective solution to block out unwanted background noise while sleeping is to play pink noise throughout the night.
 Pink noise can help some people fall asleep within an hour, while others prefer playing it throughout the night to avoid being disturbed.
-Here are some methods to incorporate pink noise into your bedtime routine for a better night's sleep.
+Here are some methods to incorporate pink noise into your bedtime and sleep routine, for a better night's sleep.

 Sleepme Newsletter